 You’re often offered the choice between paying monthly or in one lump sum.
 Monthly usually works out more expensive, so think carefully before you choose this approach.

 You may not need to pay for an extended warranty if your appliances are already protected elsewhere.

-They may still be under their manufacturer's warranty, or covered by your home insurance.
-If an appliance breaks down within 6 months of you buying it, you may also be protected by the Consumer Rights Act.
+If an appliance breaks down within 6 months of you buying it, you should also be protected by the Consumer Rights Act.

 Check to see if you are already covered by any of the below before you buy an extended warranty.

 Manufacturer's or retailer's warranty: You do not need separate cover if your appliance is still under its original warranty.
 Manufacturer and retailer guarantees usually last between 1 and 5 years, so check your purchase receipt to see if you have cover

 Home insurance: Your home contents insurance will likely provide some cover for your appliances, like fire damage and theft.
 However, you may not have accidental damage cover or breakdown repair unless you have paid for it as an optional extra.
 Check your home insurance policy to find out